autolab-project/autolab/README.md

 ___

 In USIT, three objects are used to model completely a device : the Variables, the Actions, and the Modules.
-- A Variable is a physical quantity that can measured on your device.
+- A Variable is a physical quantity that can be measured on your device.
 It can be also editable, have a unit, etc. (for instance the wavelength of a light source, or the power of a power meter).
-In USIT, a Variable is then defined by its type (int, float, bool,...) and the function in the associated driver that allows to interact with it.
+In USIT, a Variable is then defined by its type (int, float, bool,...) and the functions in the associated driver that allows to interact with it.
 - An Action is basically a function in the driver that performs a particular action in the device, for instance making a stage going home.
 In USIT, an Action is defined by this function.
 - For a simple device, a Module represent the device itself, and has its own Variables and Actions in USIT.
-It can also have some sub-modules: in case that the device is a controller in which several sub-devices can be plug or connected (for instance a power meter with several inputs, a motion controller with different stages,..), each sub-devices is also considered as a Module in USIT, which are themselves linked to a parent Module.
+It can also have some sub-modules: in case that the device is a controller in which several sub-devices can be plugged or connected (for instance a power meter with several inputs, a motion controller with different stages,..), each sub-devices is also considered as a Module in USIT, which are themselves linked to a parent Module.

 Example of the modules architecture:
 ```